camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 ### Limitations {#scenarios-limitations}

-- Scenarios are stored in the browser's local storage, making them accessible only in the current browser and not usable outside of Play or in a different browser.
+- Scenarios are stored in the browser's local storage, making them accessible only in the current browser and not usable outside of Play, in a different browser, or by a collaborator.
 - Call activities are not supported; therefore, scenarios containing them cannot be executed successfully.
 - Scenario paths that include process modifications are not supported.
 - Similar to process instances, scenarios do not run in isolation.
 For instance, if two scenario paths are defined for a process and both contain the same message event or signal event, running these scenarios simultaneously may lead to unintended consequences.
 Publishing a scenario or broadcasting a signal could inadvertently impact the other scenario, resulting in the failure of both.